 Here’s a fairly recent (Dec 2018) interview with the creators of chrome://dino.
 It was called Project Bolan (which I had to look up), had 270M games played every month1, with most users coming “from markets with unreliable or expensive mobile data, like India, Brazil, Mexico, or Indonesia” and took quite a bit of development to work on all platforms.

 We built it to max out at approximately 17 million years, the same amount of time that the T-rex was alive on Earth… but we feel like your spacebar may not be the same afterwards.

-th of February 2021, and under its Governor’s wise, prescient, expert and data-driven leadership, Iowa ranks 47 for the number of vaccines administered 💯 th in the nation
+As of the 4th of February 2021, and under its Governor’s wise, prescient, expert and data-driven leadership, Iowa ranks 47th in the nation for the number of vaccines administered 💯

 In time for the Super Bowl, of course.